ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 ## Provision one server for the database
 {: #database_server}

+In this section, you configure one server to act as the master database.

-1. Go to the catalog in the {{site.data.keyword.Bluemix}} console, and select the [{{site.data.keyword.virtualmachinesshort}}](https://console.bluemix.net/catalog/infrastructure/virtual-server-group) service from the Infrastructure section.
+1. Go to the catalog in the {{site.data.keyword.Bluemix}} console, and select [{{site.data.keyword.virtualmachinesshort}}](https://console.bluemix.net/catalog/infrastructure/virtual-server-group) from the Infrastructure section.
 2. Select **Public Virtual Server** and then click **Create**.
 3. Configure the server with the following:
    - Set **Name** to **db1**
    - Select a location where to provision the server. **All other servers and resources created in this tutorial will need to be created in the same location.**
-   - Select the **Ubuntu Minima** image
+   - Select the **Ubuntu Minimal** image
    - Keep the default compute flavor.
 The tutorial has been tested with the smallest flavor but should work with any flavor.
    - Under **Attached Storage Disks**, select the 25GB boot disk.
    - Under **Network Interface**, select the **100Mbps Private Network Uplink** option.